KHU-MASLAB/cNN-DP/README.md

 * Modeling oscillatory solutions (derivatives) of differential equations
 * Learning noisy and impulsive time series measurements

-Examples we present in our paper include:
+Examples we present in our paper cover following systems:

 * Solutions of chaotic dynamic systems
 * Earthquake measurements
 * Rigid body contact
-* Vehicle simulations
+* Industrial-level vehicle simulation

 ## What's the advantage of using this?